nordic-rse/nordic-rse.github.io/content/events/2021-online-unconference/_index.md

 If you want to be part of the published program, we kindly ask you to **submit your idea by June 28th 2021** via any of the above mentioned channels.
 And remember, no stress, if you cannot submit anything before the event, you will still have the chance to add your contribution live during the event.
 But the earlier we know, the easier it is for us to schedule the contributions.

-By submitting a contribution you agree
+By submitting a contribution you agree that:
-   - that your name and abstract of the contribution will be published in our program and that
+   - your name and abstract of the contribution will be published in our program
-   - your contribution respects the [Code of Conduct](./code-of-conduct).
+   - your contribution respects the [Code of Conduct](./code-of-conduct)

 ## Tentative schedule